observatorycontrolsystem/configdb/README.md

 The application should now be accessible from <http://127.0.0.1:8000>!

 ### Authentication
-The application connects to a running Observation Portal for oauth2 authentication to access the admin interface.
+The application connects to a running Observation Portal for OAuth2 authentication.
 Staff accounts should have access to the admin interface.
+Remember to set the appropriate environment variables - the token url will be the `/o/token/` endpoint of the Observation Portal you are connecting to.

 If no Observation Portal is connected during development, creating a local superuser account should work to access the admin interface as well:

     (env) python manage.py createsuperuser